 A leading auto manufacturer demonstrates the type of value that can be derived from greater reliance on trust-based relationships.
-Whereas the typical auto industry OEM devotes only 10 percent of its sourcing to trust-based relationships with third-party suppliers, this company devotes fully 48 percent.4 Notes: 4 BCG global IT management benchmarking.
-This emphasis has delivered real results: the company’s procurement productivity, measured as the inverse of transaction costs, is between two and five times higher than that of other OEMs.
+Whereas the typical auto industry OEM devotes only 10 percent of its sourcing to trust-based relationships with third-party suppliers, this company devotes fully 48 percent.

 There is an uncertain road ahead for most companies.
 But an engaged IT organization can improve a company’s prospects significantly.
 IT can help the business react quickly to changing market conditions and execute necessary cost-reduction initiatives.
 IT can also help in seizing M&A opportunities and launching technology-driven, industry-shaping moves that position the company optimally for a recovery.

 To provide this level of support, CIOs and IT organizations will need to make some radical moves and be comfortable with a high degree of uncertainty.
 But those that get it right will help make their companies winners—and establish IT as a core capability that creates competitive advantage.